What is an Orientation Leader?

 Orientation Leaders (OLs) are a team of dedicated and diverse undergraduate students whose primary responsibility is to assist new students and their families with their transition into the NC State community and Wolfpack family.
 They serve as resources, mentors, and official representatives of the University during summer and early fall orientation and transition programs.

-Assistance to Students and Families
+Assistance to Students

 - Welcome new students and family members to the university and assist them in the initial orientation check-in process.